cachix/docs.cachix.org/source/getting-started.rst

     $ cachix authtoken <my auth token>
     $ cachix generate-keypair <mycache>

-The :term:`Signing key <signing key>` is saved locally on your computer and is printed to stdout.
-This is the only copy.
-Make sure to create a backup.
+The :term:`signing key <signing key>` is generated locally on your computer and is printed out to stdout.
+This is the only copy, so make sure to create a backup.

 Cachix will automatically pick up the recently written signing key (or if you export it via environment variable ``$CACHIX_SIGNING_KEY``).